 MDOT said no.

-Going back to the drawing board, the engineers and townships trustees quickly determined that they would have to eliminate all paving west of the Village of Pinckney – the budget and the terrain would not accommodate an asphalt path ten feet wide – and just make improvements to the gravel surface.
+Going back to the drawing board, the environmental consultants, engineers and townships trustees quickly determined that they would have to eliminate all paving west of the Village of Pinckney – the budget and the terrain would not accommodate an asphalt path ten feet wide – and just make improvements to the gravel surface.

 Then MDOT changed their minds and yes to a narrower paved width.
 So, at the encouragement of DNR and MDOT, Putnam submitted a second grant application to pave part of the gravel trail the following year – just like they had originally designed it in the first place.